 On Thursday 11 October 2012, the lives of Richard Holland and his family changed forever.
 Whilst training for an Ironman Race, Rich was hit from behind by a car and sustained multiple life-threatening injuries, including a severe injury to his brain stem, resulting in an immediate coma.
 Rich was treated in Dubai, UAE for several months and eventually repatriated to South Africa.
 For a full review of the accident, what happened and his recovery, please CLICK HERE

-Rich’s condition is now stable but he remains unable to move or talk and requires intensive medical supervision to care for him round the clock.
-Rich faces an unknown hospitalisation period.
-After a severe brain injury, particularly to the brain stem, which controls motor function, it is only possible to guess at the recovery time and the likely outcome.
+***Rich is now stable, living with his parents in Cape Town and receiving extensive neurological rehabilitation for his brain stem injury.
+Rich remains unable to move (except for that of his right thumb) or talk and requires intensive medical supervision to care for him round the clock.
+After a severe brain injury, particularly to the brain stem which controls motor function, it is only possible to guess at the recovery time and the likely outcome.
 All that is certain is that recovery is a slow process and will take months and years, rather than weeks.

-Back On Your Bike has been established to assist Rich Holland and his family by raising money to cover his :
+Back On Your Bike (An independent trust fund) has been established to assist Rich Holland and his family by raising money to cover his :

 - Immediate and future medical care (including neuro surgery, ICU and hospital stays in Dubai & South Africa);